Denniszedead/tp/docs/UserGuide.md

         * priority high,
         * assigned to Alex Yeoh,
         * and is marked as done.

-### Editing a Task : `editTask`

-Edits an existing task in ManageEZPZ.

-Format:
-* `editTask INDEX [desc/NAME]`
-* `editTask INDEX []`
-* `editTask INDEX []`

-Examples:
-* `editTask XXX` edits ...
-* `editTask XXX` edits ...

-### Marking a Task : `markTask`

-Marks the specified task in ManageEZPZ as done.

-Format: `markTask INDEX`

-* Marks the task at the specified `INDEX` as done.
-* The index refers to the index number shown in the displayed task list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `markTask 2` marks the 2nd task in the displayed task list as done.
-* `listTask` followed by `markTask 2` sets the displayed task list to show all tasks in ManageEZPZ and marks the 2nd task in ManageEZPZ as done.
-* `findTask desc/slides` followed by `markTask 1` sets the displayed task list with the results from the findTask command and marks the 1st task in the displayed task list as done.

-### Unmarking a Task : `unmarkTask`

-Unmarks the specified task in ManageEZPZ, i.e., changes the status back to not done.

-Format: `unmarkTask INDEX`

-* Unmarks the task at the specified `INDEX` to change the status back to not done.
-* The index refers to the index number shown in the displayed Task list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `unmarkTask 2` changes the 2nd task in the displayed task list back to not done.
-* `listTask` followed by `unmarkTask 2` sets the displayed task list to show all tasks in ManageEZPZ and changes the 2nd task in ManageEZPZ back to not done.
-* `findTask desc/slides` followed by `unmarkTask 1` sets the displayed task list with the results from the findTask command and changes the 1st task in the displayed task list back to not done.

 ### Deleting a Task : `deleteTask`